Do you think one giant Panda is cute? I believe you do. Now, what about a big group of them?

-The population of giant panda suffered from deforestation and farming, and it’s our mission to protect them and help them rebuilt their communty back on track.
+The population of giant pandas suffered from deforestation and farming, and it’s our mission to protect them and help them rebuild their community back on track.
 A lot of efforts have been paid to preserve and protect the continuation of such unique and precious animals.
-Chengdu, the capital city of Sichuan province, and the largest city in western China is the center of conservation and breeding of Giant pandas.
-Visitors can also view giant pandas visiting the Chengdu Research Base of Giant Panda Breeding.
+Chengdu, the capital city of Sichuan province, and the largest city in western China is the center of the conservation and breeding of Giant pandas.
+Visitors can also view giant pandas by visiting the Chengdu Research Base of Giant Panda Breeding.

 The research base is approximately 15-20 minutes away from Chengdu’s city center; and it is a clean, tranquil green space with research facilities and tourist sites connected among bamboo trails.
 The entire area has a different exhibition about various aspects of the giant pandas and of course, it has various enclosures for the pandas to manifest their cuteness.

 It is just an explosion of adorableness.
 Walking between the bamboo walls, we can see the giant pandas in different shapes and sizes, and this is precisely the highlight of the base.
 The enclosures are categorized by age and size.
 Personally, I love the young ones (2-3 years old) the most because they are energetic, they are curious, and they like to show off to the eager zoo viewers.
 Their cutest moment would probably be when they are sitting on their giant bottom and chewing bamboo leaves.
 What’s funny is, the panda is freakishly adorable, but they can maul you if you cross them.
 (Just like me). 😛